 Originally of things.
 Of persons from late 14c., "a couple, a sexual pair."
 Used from late 14c. with a plural noun to denote a single tool or device composed essentially of two pieces or parts (shears, tongs, spectacles, etc.).
 Meaning "a woman's breasts" is attested from 1922.
 Pair bond (v.) is first attested 1940, in reference to birds mating.

 "to come together with another; be mated or married" (intransitive), also "to make a pair by matching" (transitive), c.
 1600, from pair (n.).
-These senses now often are distinguished by pair off (c.
-1803) for the former and pair up (1908) for the latter.
+These senses now often are distinguished by pair off "separate from a company in pairs or couples" (1783) for the former and pair up (1863) for the latter.
 Related: Paired; pairing.

 updated on January 31, 2020